Stance (vehicle)

-The stance of a vehicle is determined by its suspension height and the fitment of the wheels in the fender arches.
-It may refer to any vehicle, including sports cars, pickup trucks and off-road vehicles, however it is mostly associated with lowered sports cars, sedans, hatchbacks, vans and other body styles of passenger cars.
-The term stance is most commonly associated with the stanced car subculture, a style of modifying cars which emphasizes lowering cars, typically with either coilovers or air suspension, and often adding negative camber to the wheels to achieve the "stanced" look.
-The main parameters of the vehicle's stance are suspension height and position of the wheels.
+The stance of a vehicle is a term that describes a vehicle's suspension height and the fitment of the wheels in the fender arches.
+It may refer to any vehicle, including sports cars, pickup trucks and off-road vehicles.
+However, it is mostly associated with lowered sports cars, sedans, hatchbacks, and other body styles of passenger cars.
+The main parameters of a vehicle's stance are suspension height and position of the wheels.
 Suspension height usually depends on the suspension components while wheel position usually depends on the rim size and offset.
-Tire fitment also plays a big role from both visual and functional perspective.
+Tire fitment also plays a big role from both a visual and functional perspective.
+The term stance is commonly associated with the stanced car subculture, a style of modifying cars which emphasizes lowering cars, typically with either coilovers or air suspension, and often adding negative camber to the wheels to achieve the "stanced" look.

-Customization Style
+Customization style

-The term "stance" or "stanced" is often used to describe a car customization style.
-The term "stance" is often used in conjunction with "slammed" or "lowered".
+In addition to the term being used to refer to the way a car sits as a result of its suspension and wheel setup, "stance", and "stanced", are also often used to describe a distinct car customization style.
 Key elements of the stance style are: lowered suspension (lowering springs, coilovers or air suspension), stretched tires and negative camber.
 Oftentimes, the main purpose of a stanced car project is to achieve an improved visual appeal rather than improved performance characteristics or handling, however some cars combine both.
-Stance is related to other modification styles such as JDM (Japanese Domestic Market), Euro style and VIP style.
+Many of these extremely lowered cars tend to be show cars and typically do not play the role of daily driver or race car.
+Extreme body work, suspension and wheel setups often make them less comfortable to drive on public roads and sometimes unsafe.
+Stance is related to other modification styles such as Euro style and VIP style.

-A popular lowered stance customization that first emerged in the 1940s was the taildragger car, described by Motor Trend as follows:

-Negative Camber
+Negative camber

 Camber is a measurement from the centerline of the wheel/tire relative to the road's surface.
 Negative camber is when the top of the wheel/tire angles inward toward the center of the vehicle.
 When done sparingly, negative camber greatly improves the handling characteristics of a vehicle.
 It does this by keeping the center of the tire perpendicular to the road when the car is turning.
 Therefore, allowing the optimum amount of tire tread to contact the road.

 Conversely, negative camber will decrease tire grip in straight line acceleration and braking.
 This is due to the same reasoning, when the vehicle is not turning less tread will be in contact with the road or track, resulting in less grip and lost performance.
 Many drift cars, however, use negative camber on their front wheels for better handling characteristics as the negative camber keeps the contact patch of the tire perpendicular to the road when going through turns with much steering angle.

 While most normal vehicles maintain about 0.5° - 1° of camber, in the stance community, some owners run up to 45° of negative camber to achieve the stance they are looking for.